You can create two types of filters by interacting with your map:

 - Spatial field specifies the geo_point or geo_shape field used to determine if a document matches the spatial relation with the specified geometry.

 - Spatial relation determines the spatial relation operator to use at search time.
-Only available when Spatial field is set to geo_shape.

 - Action specifies whether to apply the filter to the current view or to a drilldown action.
 Only available when the map is a panel in a dashboard with drilldowns.